stevemaine/alx-pre_course/README.md

-This is for ALX Software Enginnering program
+This is for ALX Software Engineering program